 A very valuable resource available to acoustic neuroma patients is the ANetwork program.
-ANA volunteers who are acoustic neuroma patients and/or caregivers/family members provide one-on-one support via telephone and email.
-They share their treatment and recovery experiences and provide information and encouragement.
-The ANetwork list is included in ANA's free patient kit.
+This program is a list of ANA volunteers who are acoustic neuroma patients, as well as several caregivers/family members, who are available via telephone and email.
+They share their treatment and recovery experiences and provide information, encouragement and support.
+The ANetwork list is included in this packet of information.